 This simple swap can make all the difference: Two corn tortillas can deliver 3 grams of fiber for a mere 80 calories and 1 gram of fat.
 Two flour tortillas will give you just 2 grams of fiber, but they'll cost you 260 calories and 10 grams of fat.
 So which should you make your next quesadilla out of?
 At Mexican restaurants, ask them to replace the flour tortillas with corn in all your dishes.

 In one Canadian study, subjects who were supplemented with a type of gut-healthy insoluble fiber called oligofructose not only lost weight in their love handles area, but also reported less hunger than those who received a placebo.
 Researchers discovered that the subjects who received the fiber had higher levels of ghrelin—a hormone that controls hunger—and lower levels of blood sugar.
 Jerusalem artichokes—which are actually the roots of a type of sunflower, hence the alternative name of "sunchoke"—are one of the best sources of the fiber.
 Ogliofructose is also found in onions and leeks, as well as rye and barley.

 No animals were harmed in the making of this food!
 Tiger nuts are made neither of tigers nor of nuts; they're actually tubers, which means people with nut allergies can eat them safely.
 They look a bit like toasted corn kernels and taste kind of like coconut.
 A serving of 20 tiger nuts delivers 4 grams of fiber for just 60 calories.

 With double the protein and four times the fiber of wheat pasta, Banza—made from chickpeas—turns a traditional carb into a muscle-building fat fighter.
-For anyone avoiding gluten, it’s a better choice than pastas made from corn, rice or potato powder, which are often devoid of any real nutrition.
-And click here for a cheaper list of The 29 Best-Ever Proteins—many meat-free!
+For anyone avoiding gluten, it's a better choice than pastas made from corn, rice or potato powder, which are often devoid of any real nutrition.
+And click here for a cheaper list of best proteins for weight loss—many meat-free!